tgolubev/Drift-Diffusion_models-Cpp_Matlab/README.md

-# Mott-Gurney_law_WENO
+# Drift-Diffusion_models
-Solving Poisson-Drift-Diffusion system in the Mott Gurney limit using 5th order WENO reconstruction

-This was adapted from the code by Manuel Diaz of solving 1D wave equation using WENO
+The Drift-Diffusion folder contains codes which solve the Poisson-Drift-Diffusion system with several different approaches:
+Finite differences, Sharfetter-Gummel, and 5th order weighted essentially nonoscillatory method (WENO5).

+The Mott-Gurney_law folder solves the same system in the high field limit where the diffusion term is neglected.